Going overseas for international surrogacy

 Prepare for a lengthy process returning to Australia with your child.

 Don’t confirm travel plans until you’ve finalised citizenship and passport processes.
 If unforeseen legal complications arise, this time period could be considerably prolonged.

-Learn more citizenship for a child born under international surrogacy arrangements (Home Affairs).
+Learn more about citizenship for a child born under international surrogacy arrangements (Home Affairs).